 In the case of euthanasia of a greyhound, GRNSW consent is not required if the greyhound is euthanased by a veterinary practitioner in an emergency in order to relieve it of suffering or distress due to injury or illness.

-Persons found to have breached the Prohibition Act are liable to a maximum fine of between $1,100 and $5,500.
-GRNSW may also take further action against anyone found to have breached these requirements and the maximum penalty that may be imposed under the Rules is $22,000 and/or suspension, disqualification, warning off and/or cancellation of registration.
+Persons found to have breached these rules are liable to a maximum fine of between $1100 and $5500.
+GRNSW may also take further action against anyone found to have breached these requirements and the maximum penalty that may be imposed under the Greyhound Racing Rules is $22,000 and/or suspension, disqualification, warning off and/or cancellation of registration.